TheNoobInventor/akabot/README.md

 - [`akabot_gazebo`](./akabot_gazebo/) : Contains configuration, launch and world files needed to simulate akabot in Gazebo Harmonic.
 - [`akabot_gazebo_classic`](./akabot_gazebo/) : Contains configuration, launch and world files needed to simulate akabot in Gazebo Classic.
 - [`akabot_moveit_config`](./akabot_moveit_config/) : Contains configuration files for MoveIt2.
-- [`akabot_teleop`](./akabot_teleop/) : Contains configuration and launch files used to enable joystick control of the akabot in simulation and physically.

 ## Hardware
 ### Part list